“Belinda should leave Christian Nodal,” Seer advises

 It is really the situation that Nodal and Belinda are carrying, right now they are already walking as if nothing else, Christian Nodal is completely in love with Belinda.

-The popular seer mentions that Christian Nodal is quite in love with the “naturalized mexican“However, something worries him.
+The popular seer mentions that Christian Nodal is quite in love with the “naturalized mexican“However, something is disturbing him.

 Here the love is more of Nodal-Belinda than Belinda with Nodal ….
 Here the problem is that Nodal is already very spent, financially, he does not have a job, he is banned by his label,